ueberdosis/tiptap/docs/overview/upgrade-guide.md

 # Upgrade Guide

-## Reasons to upgrade to tiptap 2.x
+## Reasons to upgrade to tiptap v2
+First of all, tiptap v1 isn’t supported anymore and won’t receive any further updates.

-Yes, it’s tedious work to upgrade your favorite text editor to a new API, but we made sure you’ve got enough reasons to upgrade to the newest version
+Yes, it’s tedious work to upgrade your favorite text editor to a new API, but we made sure you’ve got enough reasons to upgrade to the newest version.

 * Autocompletion in your IDE (thanks to TypeScript)
-* Amazing documentation with 100+ pages
+* Amazing documentation with 100+ pages and 100+ interactive examples
-* Active development, new features in the making
+* Active development, new features in the making, new releases every week
-* Tons of new extensions planned
+* Tons of new extensions
 * Well-tested code base

-## Upgrading from 1.x to 2.x
+## Upgrading from v1 to v2
 The new API will look pretty familiar to you, but there are a ton of changes though.
 To make the upgrade a little bit easier, here is everything you need to know:

-### Uninstall tiptap 1.x
+### Uninstall tiptap v1
 The whole package structure has changed, we even moved to another npm namespace, so you’ll need to remove the old version entirely before upgrading to tiptap 2.

 Otherwise you’ll run into an exception, for example “looks like multiple versions of prosemirror-model were loaded”.